M.S. in Health Administration Faculty

 Maria Nardone, Ph.D., Adjunct Professor, M.S. in Health Administration

 Professor Nardone is a member of the American Psychoanalytic Association (APsaA) and the International Psychoanalytic Association (IPA).
 A graduate of the Tavistock Institute’s Advanced Organisational Consultation Programme, she is an expert in Leadership, Executive Coaching and Consulting.
+For 20 years, she was on the Faculty of SUNY Downstate Medical School and Director of Psychological services in OB/GYN.
 As a psychologist and psychoanalyst, who has extensive experience in family businesses, healthcare and industry, she brings a multi-dimensional perspective to her work.

 Elby M. Nash, Ph.D., Adjunct Professor, M.S. in Health Administration